bobf/rspec-documentation/rspec-documentation/pages/080-Rubocop.md

 # .rubocop.yml

 require:
-- rspec-documentation/rubocop
+- rubocop-rspec-documentation
-- rubocop-rspec # Omit if you prefer not to use the `rubocop-rspec` extension.
 ```

 _RuboCop_ will now look for files in `rspec-documentation/pages/**/*.md` and the provided extension will do the required parsing/extracting/offsetting, allowing _RuboCop_ to work as normal.

-The following cops are disabled as they cannot be sensibly addressed within each example:
+The following cops are disabled for your documentation examples as they cannot be sensibly addressed within each example:

 * `Naming/FileName`
 * `Gemspec/RequiredRubyVersion`